reddit/devvit/devvit-docs/versioned_docs/version-0.11/introduction.md

 # Welcome to Devvit

-Meet Devvit: Reddit’s Developer Platform that lets you build powerful apps and experiences to enhance the communities you love.
+Meet Devvit: Reddit’s Developer Platform that lets you build powerful apps to enhance the communities you love.

 <iframe width="xxx" height="xxx" src="https://www.youtube.com/embed/BHtTIInycgg" title="Getting started with Reddit&#39;s Developer Platform" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Bring your imagination to life

-Devvit lets you create rich, immersive experiences that seamlessly integrate into Reddit’s ecosystem.
+Devvit lets you create rich, immersive posts that seamlessly integrate into Reddit’s ecosystem.

-Build interactive experiences that ignite your community:
+Build interactive posts that ignite your community:

 - [Live scoreboards](./showcase/apps#live-scores) that give your community play-by-play updates and a space for shitposting during the game.
 - [Polls](./showcase/playgrounds) to provoke spicy conversations or take the pulse of your community.
 - [Multiplayer games](./showcase/apps#bingo) played asynchronously or with other redditors in real time.

-Or create an entirely new community around an experience, like [r/Pixelary](https://www.reddit.com/r/Pixelary/), a multiplayer game created just for redditors to draw, guess, and compete for bragging rights.
+Or create an entirely new community around an app, like [r/Pixelary](https://www.reddit.com/r/Pixelary/), a multiplayer game created just for redditors to draw, guess, and compete for bragging rights.

 ## Tools at your fingertips